avzimin/start-setting-for-project/README.md

 pre-commit run --all-files
 ```

+You can customize your command in file `Taskfile.yml`

 For me, it is very useful

 ### About `poetry`

-1. It helps to keep packages actual and a human-readable view.
-The most important thing is that helps to separate `dev` packages from `prod` environments.
+1. The most important thing is that helps to separate `dev` packages from `prod` environments.

-    Example:
+    Example (part of `project.toml` file):

     ```toml
     [tool.poetry.dependencies]